mitsuba-renderer/enoki/docs/custom.rst

 The previous sections introduced Enoki arrays as a powerful ingredient for designing vectorized algorithms that are capable of processing multiple inputs at the same time.
-However, in many cases, vectorizing an algorithm will also require a corresponding change to the data structures that underly it.
-This section demonstrates how C++ templates provide a natural framework for archieving this goal while satisfying the desiderata of Enoki (readability, portability, no code duplication, etc.).
+However, in many cases, vectorizing an algorithm will also require a corresponding change to the data structures that underlie it.
+This section demonstrates how C++ templates provide a natural framework for achieving this goal while satisfying the desiderata of Enoki (readability, portability, no code duplication, etc.).

 We will focus on an simple example data structure that represents a position